 Faculty Owl Leader Program

-The Division of Student Affairs at Florida Atlantic University is proud to announce the Faculty Owl Leader Program.
-This program is designed to engage and involve faculty members in the development of students as future exemplary leaders within and beyond the campus community.
+The Faculty Owl Leader Program is designed to engage and involve faculty members in the development of students as future exemplary leaders within and beyond the campus community.
 Faculty are selected through an application and interview process, participate in training, and then facilitate several out-of-class leadership workshops/experiences for students during the course of the academic year in which they are selected.
-In exchange for facilitating these leadership experiences, faculty members are awarded an honorarium of $1,000.
+In exchange for facilitating these leadership experiences, faculty members are awarded an honorarium of $750.

 - Present at the annual iLead Student Leadership Conference

-- Select programs from two tracks comprising of different types of opportunities in which to participate, including LeaderShape Cluster Facilitaor, Owl Breaks Faculty Staff Leader, WeLead: Diversity Matters Leadership Symposium, Leadership Reading Circle, Rise Against Hunger, TEDxFAUJupiter, and more!
+- Present or facilitate in additional opportunities such as Owl Breaks Faculty Staff Leader, WeLead: Diversity Matters Student Leadership Symposium, Leadership Reading Circle, Rise Against Hunger, TEDxFAUJupiter, and more!

-Honorarium: Faculty Owl Leaders will receive a $1,000 honorarium for participation in the program.
-This honorarium will be provided in one $1,000 increment (May).
-Faculty Owl Leaders serve a one year term (August 2018 - May 2019).
+Honorarium: Faculty Owl Leaders will receive a $750 honorarium for participation in the program.
+This honorarium will be provided in one $750 increment (May).
+Faculty Owl Leaders serve a one academic-year term (August - May).

 Selection: Faculty Owl Leaders will be selected through an application process every March/April for the upcoming academic year.

-Questions: If you have questions or want to know more about the Faculty Owl Leader Program, contact the Weppner Center for LEAD and Service-Learning firstname.lastname@example.org or 561-297-3607.
+Questions: If you have questions or want to know more about the Faculty Owl Leader Program, contact the Office of LEAD at firstname.lastname@example.org or 561-297-3607.

 Dr. Doug McGetchin is an Associate Professor in the Department of History where for over a decade he has been publishing research and teaching courses in world, German, European, and South Asian history.
 He has published books on Indo-German connections and the history of German Indology, the study of ancient India.
 Dr. McGetchin is currently researching international debates about Gandhi’s use of nonviolence in connections between Europe and South Asian anti-colonialism.
 A current book project examines three struggles for social justice: Anti-imperial politics in Great Britain and Germany, the Indian Independence movement, and the pan-African movement that included the Civil Rights struggle in the United States.
 The recipient of a U.S. Fulbright Scholar Program Research Fellowship in 2013-14, Dr. McGetchin and his family lived in Kolkata (Calcutta), India.
 His travels include two other visits to India, as well as living in Berlin for a year in 1999-2000 doing dissertation research.
 He has served as Director of FAU’s Peace Studies program and President of the Southeast World History Association (2014-15).
 Awards include the FAU-wide Award for Excellence in Undergraduate Teaching 2009-10 and FAU’s Exceptional Faculty Award of the Northern Campus Achievement Awards, 2010-11, 2012-13, and 2014-15.
 Dr. McGetchin served in the U.S. Marine Corps as a lieutenant, is a native Californian, loves biking, surfing, is happily married and the father of three.